xenanetworks/open-automation-utilities/docs/source/cli_ref/mgmt/ports.rst

 Description
 -----------

-To list all the ports reserved by the current session.
+List all the ports reserved by the current session.
 This command works in all context.

 Synopsis